top of page

 Tairawhiti Environment Centre

-Dr. Sarah Boyle joined Mountains to Sea as Regional Co-ordinator for the Wai Connection Programme in 2024.
-She has a background in environmental restoration planning & implementation, and as a teacher of Biology/Science at both secondary and primary school.
+Dr. Sarah Boyle has a background in environmental restoration planning & implementation, and is qualified as a teacher of Biology and Science at both secondary and primary schools.
 Key qualifications include a Marine & Freshwater Biology degree, Fisheries Masters, PhD in Antarctic Microbiology and Diploma in Teaching.
 As a thalassophile, she is focused on effectively working with catchment groups to help improve the state of our precious waterways from mountains to sea.

 Based in Gisborne